patrickfuller/boot-camps/debugging/conways_game_of_life/Readme.md

 ##Step 3: Deep-rooted debugging

 According to successful implementations of Conway's game of life, our given initial population should cause the living cells to "glide" across the grid over many generations.
 However, it's not doing that.
 What's going on?

 Using `pdb`, we can follow the state of every variable as the code runs.
 This is difficult to show through IPython, so I'll leave it up to you.
 Set some traces in "`3_conway_pre_debugged.py`" and see if you can find the bug.
 Once you find it (or give up), keep reading.

-######**SPOILER:** The issue is that I accidentally defined `(x, y)` as a neighbor.
+######**SPOILER:** The issue is that I accidentally defined `(x, y)` as a
+neighbor.
 Removing that fixes the code, and the glider glides.

 ##Step 4: Speed and profiling

 This code is now functional and follows PEP8 standards, but maybe it could be faster.
 For a baseline, let's time the current script over 1,000,000 generations.
 Running "`time python 4_conway_pre_profiled.py`" results in

 ```
 real	1m9.455s
 user	1m9.228s
 sys	    0m0.012s
 ```

-To break down the locations of the speed constraints, we can run "`python -m cProfile -s time 4_conway_pre_profiled.py`"
+To break down the locations of the speed constraints, we can run `python -m cProfile -s time 4_conway_pre_profiled.py`

 ```
    ncalls  tottime  percall  cumtime  percall filename:lineno(function)